DBFlow Architecture

 Production PostgreSQL 16+ redis/horizon (optional) redis (optional)

-Verify workflow tables after deploy with php artisan migrate --force and run your definition sync step.
-There is no php artisan dbflow:health command in the current alpha packages.
+Verify workflow tables after deploy with php artisan migrate --force, run php artisan dbflow:sync, and schedule php artisan dbflow:process-timeouts when definitions use approval deadlines.
+There is no php artisan dbflow:health command.

 Related guides